 "They were as sad for it to be over as we were," relates Ricci.

 To jump in the story and around the track, check out the movie.
-In the meantime, see the links on the next page to get more information.
+In the meantime, see the links below to get more information.